mcharouk/aws/Certification/developer.md

 * For each phase, we give parameters
   * run-as (linux user name)
-  * on-failure (abort or continue)
+  * on-failure (ABORT or CONTINUE)
   * commands (all commands to run)
   * finally (run even if a command fails)

-* custom images can be pulled from ECR, Docker hub ar any private registry
+* custom images can be pulled from ECR, Docker hub or any private registry
 * CodeBuild doesn't cache the image

 # XRay